awtotty/kenmo-v2/README.md

 # Kenmo
-Kenmo is a digital platform for sending an receiving Ken Kash, an educational currency used in the math classroom.
+Kenmo is a digital platform for sending and receiving Ken Kash, an educational currency used in the math classroom.
 Ken Kash was created by Ken Asher and has been used in his classroom for decades.
 Kenmo is the digital platform for paperless Ken Kash.